astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 larger the discrepency in the time intervals, according to Equation {eq}`intint2`.
 A clock further out on the merry-go-round will be moving faster and therefore measure a shorter time interval than a clock closer to the center.
+This would be very confusing to a person *on* the merry-go-round, as to that person, neither clock would be moving.
+The person on the merry go round would have to conclude that the stronger the centrifugal force, the slower the clocks run.

 Furthermore, we also know that lengths contract at faster speeds, so if a person at the edge of the merry-go-round were to lay down meter sticks to measure the circumference of the circle, they would need more meter sticks than they would have expected without relativity.
 The radius of the circle, being perpendicular to the motion, is not affected, so $2\pi r$ is now less than the actual circumference, according to the (contracted) meter sticks.

 The circumference being equal to $2\pi r$ is proven within a flat (or Euclidian) space.
 If space is curved, that equation no longer holds.